Policy on Alcohol, Tobacco, and Other Drugs

 The Viterbo University Code of Student Conduct includes the following as proscribed (prohibited) behaviors:

-- Use, possession, sale, manufacturing, or distribution of alcoholic beverages, marijuana, heroin, narcotics, tobacco products, prescribed drugs, or other un-prescribed controlled substances.
+- Use, possession, sale, manufacturing or distribution of alcoholic beverages, tobacco products, marijuana, prescribed drugs, synthetics, heroin, narcotics, or other un-prescribed controlled substances.

 - Inability to exercise care for one’s own safety and/or the safety of others due to intoxication.